Vijeta980/VijetaDevops/README.md

 # VijetaDevops
-This is for practical purpose.Author Name:Vijeta Yadav
+This is for practical purpose.
+Author Name:Vijeta Yadav